Storm Dudley: United Kingdom

 The United Kingdom saw one fatality due to Storm Dudley.
 Dudley was expected to bring winds of 60 to 70 mph, which caused travel restrictions.
 The Environment Agency issued 38 flood alerts for the UK.
 In Yorkshire, a falling power line electrocuted 13 dogs.
 During the cleanup of Storm Dudley, Storm Eunice struck, further compounding the damage.
+PwC estimated the insurance losses for the storm to be between £40 million and £75 million.

 Germany

 Storm Dudley causes three deaths in Germany, and spawned winds up to 152 kph in the country.
 The Elbe River flowed 2 meters higher than normal, and a ferry had its windows shattered.
 The storm also spawned one tornado in Germany, in Brandenburg, which was rated as an F1/T3 tornado.

 Poland

 The storm produced a very intense squall line of severe thunderstorms that moved through Poland, producing damaging straight-line winds and numerous embedded tornadoes.
 A man in Western Poland near Gorzów Wielkopolski died when a tree fell on his car.
 Meanwhile, a tornado in Kraków caused a 20 meters long crane to collapse, killing two people and injuring two others.
 Another tornado in Sierosław injured one, and an F2 tornado in Wójcice injured two.
 Overall, 23 tornadoes were confirmed in Poland.